janusquadrifrons/Janitor4AutoCAD/README.md

 ## Overview

 This AutoCAD plug-in leverages ML techniques to detect outliers in your drawings.
 It analyzes entities (hatches, dimensions, text) within the drawing to identify potential errors that may impact the quality and accuracy of your projects.
-The plug-in is designed to integrate ML.NET seamlessly into your AutoCAD workflow, offering a powerful tool for quality control and error detection.
+Designed to integrate ML.NET seamlessly into your AutoCAD workflow, offering a powerful tool for quality control and error detection. **Stochastic Dual Coordinate Ascent with Maximum Entropy**, a popular algorithm for multiclass classification tasks, is used for learning algorithm as it is suitable for high-dimensional data without fine-tuning.

 ## Features